 Game Transfer Phenomena (GTP) comprise sensory perceptions, spontaneous mental processes and behaviours derived from interactions with digital simulations in a video game environment.

-The content and the characteristics of a particular video game (e.g. the visual field, auditory effects, and realism), the hardware utilized to control the game (e.g. gamepads), and the degree of immersion, embodiment, and flow are key factors influencing how GTP will manifest
+The content and the characteristics of the video game (e.g. the visual or auditory effects, realism), the hardware utilized to control the game (e.g. gamepads), and the degree of immersion, embodiment, and flow are key factors influencing how GTP manifest.

 The research establishes the differences between voluntary/self-generated phenomena and involuntary/non-self-generated phenomena (e.g. using slang from video games for amusement vs. saying something involuntary from the game).